 Discover what RIDDOR is and why RIDDOR reporting is important in our expert guide.

 Multiple causal factors can lead to the onset of pain from a single activity or an accumulative effect from repeated manual handling operations over time.
-This affects the individual concerned with the potential of chronic pain that restricts and impacts their daily life and can also affect the organisation they work for in terms of claims, enforcement fines, lost working hours, costs and reduced productivity.
+An individual may experience chronic pain that restricts and impacts their daily life and can also affect the organisation they work for in terms of claims, enforcement fines, lost working hours, costs and reduced productivity.

 Do the regulations apply to the self-employed?